nus-cs3281/2018/students/rachaelSim/rachaelSim-Resume.md

 * Software Engineering Intern at Computing For Voluntary Welfare Organizations (May 2016 - August 2016)
 Enhanced an online Case Management System for Care Corner Counselling Centre with new automatic mailing and settings features using Ruby on Rails.
-Developed a sleek and user-friendly web-based application, Lions Befrienders Mobile, that facilitates the efficient workflow for volunteers doing home visits and documentation for beneficiaries.
+Developed a user-friendly web-based application, Lions Befrienders Mobile, that facilitates the efficient workflow for volunteers doing home visits and documentation for beneficiaries.
 Used AngularJS, Ionic Framework, JQuery, HTML5 and CSS.

 ## Computing Skills